guoyingtao/Mantis/README.md

 ## Usage

-* Create a cropViewController in Mantis with default config and default mode
+* Create a cropViewController in Mantis with default config and default mode **You need set (cropViewController or its navigation controller).modalPresentationStyle = .fullscreen for iOS 13 when the cropViewController is presented**

 ```swift
 let cropViewController = Mantis.cropViewController(image: <Your Image>)